Alhaitham (Genshin Impact)

-Alhaitham (艾爾海森 (Ài'ěrhǎisēn)) is a character in Genshin Impact, a video game developed by miHoYo.
+Alhaitham (/A:l.'hei.T@m/, 艾爾海森 (Ài'ěrhǎisēn)) is a fictional character in Genshin Impact, a video game developed by miHoYo.
 He first appeared in the game's version 3.0 update in 2022 and became a playable character in 2023.
 He is portrayed as a scholar from the fictional nation of Sumeru and serves as a scribe of the Sumeru Akademiya, a governmental and academic institution.
-Alhaitham's character design draws inspiration from the Arab mathematician and physicist Ibn al-Haytham, and his appearance has been noted to resemble Su from Honkai Impact 3rd.
-Alhaitham's backstory, character design, and interactions with his roommate Kaveh have all received positive reviews from critics.
+Alhaitham's character design draws inspiration from the Arab mathematician and physicist Ibn al-Haytham.

+Alhaitham's appearance, backstory, character design, and interactions with his roommate Kaveh have all received positive reviews from critics.
+His combat gameplay has also been generally praised, but his banner sales were poor nevertheless.